Spring cleaning time! It's time to dust off your social media program's maybe neglected password sheet or admin settings with a social media audit.

 - Who should step in when an event needs to be escalated?

-If you come up against a crisis, make sure you have a crisis communication solution set up.
+If you come up against a crisis, make sure you have a real-time alerting system in place.

 6. Get Organized With Lists